 The Origin of Aloe Vera

-Most botanists agree, and historical evidence suggests, that the Aloe Vera plant originated in the warm, dry climates of Africa.
-However, because the plant is readily adaptable, and because man has been so eager to carry it with him from place to place, it now can be found in many warm lands.
+However, most botanists agree, and historical evidence suggests, that the Aloe Vera plant originated in the warm, dry climates of Africa.
+However, because the plant is readily adaptable, and because man has been so eager to carry it and bring its benefits with him from place to place, it now can be found in many warm lands.

 Aloe Vera is derived from the Arabic word Alloeh meaning bitter because of the bitter liquid found in the leaves.
 Vera, which means true in Latin, was added to this particular species to distinguish its primacy among the other Aloe plants.